chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 *   Any genes that publishers wish to filter from the final matrix MAY have their values replaced by a language appropriate "null" value (e.g. [`np.nan`](https://numpy.org/doc/stable/reference/constants.html#numpy.nan) for python), which will mask them from exploration.
 *   Additional layers provided at author discretion MAY be stored using author-selected keys, but MUST have the same cells and genes as other layers.

 In addition to these general requirements, the following table describes the matrix data and layers requirements that are assay-specific.
-~~If cellxgene does not support an assay you would like to publish, please post an issue on this repository to start a conversation about extending the schema.~~
 If an entry in the table is empty, the cellxgene schema does not have any other requirements on data in those layers beyond the ones listed above.
 This is usually the case when there are many ways to produce the matrix layer in question.

 | Assay | "raw" required? | "raw" requirements | "final" required? | "final" requirements | Other layers |